My Year Without Coffee: A Naturopath's Journey

 Twelve months without coffee and still going in strong: this is my journey as a Naturopath who has, let’s say, managed to get a handle on her coffee habit.

-Now for me, I noticed that I had an issue with coffee about twelve years ago.
-I realised that I was craving coffee in the morning, and I felt more motivated and energised when I indulged in my almost daily cup of java.
+I noticed that I had an issue with coffee about twelve years ago.
+I realised that I craved coffee in the morning, and I felt more motivated and energised when I indulged in my almost daily cup of java.

 I have, on numerous occasions, attempted to give up coffee, and for a few months at a time, I could eschew the comfort of coffee.
 Still, I always found myself returning to the habit within a period and caving into the instant pick-me-up that coffee provided.

-In the clinic, I frequently have conversations with folks about coffee.
-It seems to be one of those substances that many of us have difficulty giving up, and I am all too familiar with this struggle.
+In the clinic, I frequently talk with people about coffee.
+It seems to be one of those substances many of us have difficulty giving up, and I am all too familiar with this struggle.

-I have always tried to be transparent with clients in my clinic, confessing that I had an issue with giving up coffee too, and you can imagine that I felt like a hypocrite for a long time.
+I have always tried to be transparent with clients in my clinic.
+I confessed that I had an issue with giving up coffee, too, and you can imagine that I felt like a hypocrite for a long time.

-Now you might be thinking, yeah, but I’m ok; I can give up coffee any day; it does not affect me.
-But some theories suggest that if coffee were discovered today, it would be a prescription medication.
+Now, you might be thinking, “Yeah, but I’m okay.
+I can give up coffee any day; it does not affect me.”
+However, some theories suggest that if coffee were discovered today, it would be a prescription medication.

 In short – how coffee can negatively affect your health

-In brief, coffee can affect everything from digestion to absorption, nervous system and endocrine system and then the kick on effects from this start to present in the cardiovascular system, skeletal system (think osteoporosis) and, if you follow the patterns of influence, it can also contribute to long term health conditions, especially autoimmune conditions.
-I do not include links to medical research on this subject; this information is to help you understand the all-encompassing influences of coffee on your physical wellbeing.
+In brief, coffee can affect everything from digestion to absorption, the nervous system, and the endocrine system.
+The kick-on effects from this start to present in the cardiovascular and skeletal systems (think osteoporosis).
+If you follow the patterns of influence, it can also contribute to long-term health conditions, especially autoimmune conditions.
+I do not include links to medical research on this subject; this information is to help you understand the all-encompassing influences of coffee on your physical well-being.

 Now, if you have ever had the jitters after a really strong or too much coffee, you would understand how influential this drug can be.
 Yeah, I said drug.